Kevin Durant: Three-peat chase and injury (2018–2019)

 On July 7, 2018, Durant re-signed with the Warriors, on a reported two-year, $61.5 million contract, which included a player option for the second year.

-During an overtime loss to the Clippers on November 12, 2018, Green cursed out Durant over his upcoming free agency status after the season, and he was suspended for the much-publicized blowup.
+During an overtime loss to the Clippers on November 12, Draymond Green cursed out Durant over his upcoming free agency status after the season, and he was suspended for the much-publicized blowup.
 On November 29, Durant scored a season-high 51 points in a 131–128 overtime loss to the Toronto Raptors, thus scoring 40 or more in his third straight game.
-With Curry and Green sidelined for most of November, the Warriors finished the month with a 15–8 record and five straight road losses, after starting the season at 10–1.
+With Curry and Green sidelined for most of November, the Warriors finished the month with a 15–8 record and five straight road losses after starting the season at 10–1.

 In Game 5 of the first round of the playoffs, he scored a playoff career-high 45 points in a 129–121 loss to the Los Angeles Clippers.
 In Game 6, he set a new playoff career high with 50 points in a 129–110 win to close out the series.
 During Game 5 of the Western Conference semifinals against the Houston Rockets, Durant suffered a right calf strain, subsequently missing Game 6, in which the Warriors won the series, as well as the entire Western Conference Finals against the Portland Trail Blazers, which the Warriors won in a four-game sweep.

 After missing nine games with the strained right calf, Durant returned to action in Game 5 of the 2019 NBA Finals against Toronto, and scored 11 points in the first quarter.
-However, he was lost for the game two minutes into the second quarter when he tried to drive by former teammate Serge Ibaka and suffered an Achilles tendon injury, falling and grabbing his lower right calf.
-He limped off the court and was helped to the locker room.
-The Warriors won the game to cut the Raptors' series lead to 3–2.
-The Warriors went on to lose the NBA Finals in Game 6, ending their quest for a three-peat.
+However, he was lost for the game two minutes into the second quarter when trying to drive by former teammate Serge Ibaka and suffered an Achilles tendon injury, falling and grabbing his lower right calf.
+Durant limped off the court and was helped to the locker room.
+The Warriors won the game 106–105 to cut the Raptors' series lead to 3–2.
+However, the Warriors went on to lose Game 6 by a score of 114–110, ending their quest for a three-peat.

 Brooklyn Nets (2019–2023)

 Year absence (2019–2020)

 On June 30, 2019, Durant announced that he planned to sign with the Brooklyn Nets after the July moratorium ended on July 6.
-On July 1, Golden State CEO Joe Lacob announced that Durant's No. 35 will no longer be issued by the Warriors.
-Durant signed with Brooklyn on July 7, in a sign-and-trade deal.
+On July 1, Golden State CEO Joe Lacob announced that Durant's No. 35 would no longer be issued by the Warriors.
+Durant signed with Brooklyn on July 7 on a four-year, $164.3 million contract, in a sign-and-trade deal.
 Durant did not appear at all in the 2019–20 season and later revealed that he had decided shortly after his June 2019 injury that he would be sitting out the entire 2019–20 season.
 On March 17, 2020, Durant and three other Nets players tested positive for COVID-19.
 On April 1, it was announced that Durant was cleared and had recovered.